wsharp07/ghost-sharpdev/README.md

-# TheSharpDev Theme
+# The Sharp Dev Theme
 Ghost Theme for thesharpdev.com

-_Tested with Ghost versions 1.0-1.5_
+_Tested with Ghost versions 1.0-1.6_

 ## Demo